SamVanheer/HalfLifeAssetManager/README.md

 ## Updating

-To update Half-Life Model Viewer, first uninstall the current version and then install the new version.
+To update Half-Life Asset Manager, first uninstall the current version and then install the new version.
 User configuration files are not removed by the uninstaller so you will not lose any settings.

 ## Options

-Asset manager provides a number of options that allow for customization and enables it to provide a more complete representation of the assets it has.
+Asset Manager provides a number of options that allow for customization and enables it to provide a more complete representation of the assets it has.

 ### Game configurations

-Game configurations allow asset manager to access game content located in both the main game directory, as well as SteamPipe directories.
+Game configurations allow Asset Manager to access game content located in both the main game directory, as well as SteamPipe directories.
 It also supports mod directories.
 See [Game configurations](/docs/game-configurations.md) for more information.

 ### Portable Mode